wp-plugins/codepeople-post-map/readme.txt

 A: Yes, you can.
 Go to the menu option: "Appearance / Widgets" and insert the "CP Google Maps" widget on side bar.

+= Q: My images include geolocation information.
+Is possible use the geolocaion information stored in the image to generate points on map? =

+A: Go to the settings page of plugin and select the corresponding option to allow processing the information stored on image's metadata, and then if an image uploaded to WordPress, includes geolocation information, will be generated a point with this information dynamically, that will be displayed on map.

 == Screenshots ==

 1. Maps in action